webserverdude/f5_xc_cdn/README.md

 ![cdn_cache_hit_FR4](assets/cdn_cache_hit_FR4.png)

-And also from another GEO location, you should see a different value in the `X-Volterra-Location` header.
+And also from another geolocation, you should see a different value in the `X-Volterra-Location` header.

 ![cdn_cache_hit_SG3](assets/cdn_cache_hit_SG3.png)